CSID-DGU/AILab-FE/README-DEPLOYMENT.md

 - Resource limits: 256Mi memory, 200m CPU
 - Ingress routing eliminates the need for manual port forwarding
 - Nginx Ingress Controller managed via Helm for easy updates and configuration

+## Next Steps

+After completing the initial manual setup:

+1. **Set up automated deployment**: Follow the [GitHub Actions setup guide](README-GITHUB-ACTIONS.md) to enable continuous deployment
+2. **Test the automation**: Push a small change to verify the automated pipeline works
+3. **Monitor deployments**: Use the GitHub Actions dashboard to track deployment status

+With automation in place, you'll only need these manual commands for troubleshooting or special situations.